 Father James W. McLoughlin succeeded Monsignor Harte as Pastor on November 11, 1997.
 The new St. Joseph Center was dedicated on November 5, 2000 by Bishop Thomas G. Doran.
 The center is 13,000 square feet, and is connected to both the church and the parish office building.
 The two floors and basement are all connected by an elevator, which makes the church accessible to the handicapped.

 Plans were then begun for extensive renovating and restoring of the aging church and school buildings.
 Much of the labor came from parishioners.
 Upon completion, Bishop Thomas G. Doran blessed the improvements and anointed the new altar on June 27, 2004.
 The Woodstock Historical Society has declared the church a historical site and provided a plaque for the parish.

 St. Mary Parish, during the term of Father McLoughlin, who was elevated to Monsignor on January 24, 2003, celebrated its sesquicentennial anniversary in 2003.

-In July, 2007 Fr.
-Bob Jones became pastor.
+In July 2007 Fr.
+Bob Jones was appointed pastor.
 He was moved in November of 2008 to start a new parish in Sugar Grove.

-In November, 2008, Msgr.
+In November 2008, Msgr.
 Aaron Brodeski was named pastor.
-At that time, there was about 2,300 registered families at St. Mary parish.
-He was then moved in February, 2013, to Holy Cross, Batavia.
+At that time, there were approximately 2,300 registered families at St. Mary parish.
+He was then moved in February 2013, to Holy Cross, Batavia.

 |History of the Diocese of Rockford||History of St. Patrick, Hartland|